artela-network/session-key-aspect/aspect/README.md

 #### **Bind Aspect**

-There are two ways to bind Aspects:
+There are three ways to bind Aspects:

 * Use `Aspect-tool` console command
 * Use `artela-web3.js` to call Aspect system contract
+* Use online [visual dashboard](https://session-key-aspect.vercel.app/) to bind Session key aspect to your contract

 #### **Use Aspect-tool**